kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

     - No `NoDiskConflict`: the newly scheduled pod fits to existing pods on this node, it will also fits to equivalence class of existing pods.

 - **Scope:**
-    - The node which the pod was bound with.
+    - The node where the pod was bound.